union-imgcross icon

 You will first need a registered address or business domicile in Germany to apply for registration.
 During registration, you need to select the type of company as well as a unique name for your company.

-Next, you will need to approach the nearest local, regional court for the registration of your entity, where you will also be asked for certain documents to help in proving your identity as an owner as well as the legitimacy of your business.
+Next, you will need to approach the nearest local, or regional court for the registration of your entity, where you will also be asked for certain documents to help in proving your identity as an owner as well as the legitimacy of your business.
 Finally, you will need to register your company at the tax office.
 Make use of Skuad’s rich experience in German company laws to simplify the process of setting up a subsidiary here.
 Talk to Skuad experts and delegate the hard work.

 Professional Employer Organization (PEO)